- This event has passed.

 - Maintains an open understory, exposing the soil to allow seeds to germinate, spurring new trees, shrubs and wildflowers.

-Following our burn, we will plan a special private tour of the burn area, so you can see for yourself the amazing and transformative effects of nature’s most incredible of tools: fire.
+Following our burn, we will plan a special tour of the burn areas, so you can see for yourself the amazing and transformative effects of nature’s most incredible of tools: fire.

 If you want more information or have any questions, please call or email us.
 You can also check out our website to learn more about the importance of fire on this unique landscape. https://heartwoodpreserve.com/nature-preserve/